 - After a few Clicks, she started to catch-on and would actively turn her head away from me.
 To be sure she wasn’t going to chain together the behaviors of look at “mom” first and then turn head, I started to Click her when she kept her head turned away.

 This is how you can teach a dog not to beg.
 Simply reinforce the behaviors you like, and ignore the behaviors you don’t want.
+Know the reason behind their behaviors before you judge them and change them.
+Here Are 4 Reasons Your Dog is Whining , for instance.
 If you don’t want your dog staring at you, then don’t give him food or attention when he’s doing so.
 Either ignore the begging behavior, or cue him to do something else instead and reinforce that behavior when it happens.
 You can feed your dog from your plate by marking when he gives you non-begging behaviors, and then toss the food away from where you’re sitting.

 Ta-da!
 Give it a try, and let me know how your dog did!